PennTURBO/turbo-ontology/medication_mapping_notes/medication_mapping_notes.md

 ## QC Queries

-### Of the medications with EPIC-known RxNorm values, which are analgesics?
+### Of the medications with EPIC-known RxNorm values, which have a semantic path to ChEBI's analgesic role?

 ```
     PREFIX lucene: <http://www.ontotext.com/connectors/lucene#>